John Gilbert (actor): Queen Christina (1933)

-Columbia Pictures gave Gilbert what would be his final chance for a comeback in The Captain Hates the Sea (1934) in which he gave a capable performance as "a dissipated, bitter [and] cynical" playwright.
-But the off-screen cast of heavy drinkers encouraged his alcoholism.
+Comeback

+In 1934 Harry Cohn, head of then low-budgeted Columbia Pictures, gave Gilbert what would be his final chance for a comeback in The Captain Hates the Sea.
+Cohn was always on the alert for current stars who had been dropped by other studios, so that he could sign them for their name value.
+He also wanted to show, as author Bob Thomas noted, that he could succeed with an MGM castoff: "Never was Cohn more satisfied than when he could score some such victory over M-G-M." Director Lewis Milestone guided Gilbert through a screen test, which impressed both Milestone and Cohn.
+Cohn told Gilbert, "If you keep your nose clean on this picture, I'll see that you get work.
+I'll go to bat for you with every producer in town."
+Gilbert's conduct was exemplary for two weeks, until self-doubts came to the surface, resulting in drunken episodes and ulcer flare-ups.
+Gilbert's resolve was further weakened by other cast members (Victor McLaglen, Walter Connolly, Walter Catlett, and Leon Errol) plying Gilbert with cocktails and encouraging his alcoholism.
+"It's too goddam bad," muttered Cohn, "but if a man wants to go to hell I can't stop him."
+Gilbert completed the film, giving a capable performance as "a dissipated, bitter [and] cynical" playwright, but it failed to revive his career.
 It was his last film.

 Biographer Kevin Brownlow's eulogy to John Gilbert considers the destruction of both the man and his career:

 "The career of John Gilbert indicates that the star, and the person playing the star, were regarded by producers as separate entities, subject to totally different attitudes.
 Gilbert, as an ordinary human being, had no legal right to the stardom that was the sole property of the studio.
 When Gilbert, as an employee, tried to seize control of the future of Gilbert the star, the studios decided to save their investment from falling into the hands of rivals, [so] they had to wreck their property.
 Other properties – books, films, sets – could be destroyed with impunity.
 But the destruction of a star carried with it the destruction of a person…it seems somewhat abhorrent that it took such tragedies as that of John Gilbert to bring us our entertainment."